NoiseAddicts

 If you are at this stage, you’ve likely gotten orders for your record from distributors.
 If not, you’re going to have a heck of a lot of copies of your record, and maybe now to need to re-evaluate your promo campaign!

 Some pressing plants will drop-ship (for a fee) right to the distributors.
 If not, pack them up (you can buy record boxes off the internet), and send invoices for the cost of the records & the shipping costs.
 Expect to get paid in 30-60 days.
-YOu may have to chase payments, but it comes with the territory.
+You may have to chase payments, but it comes with the territory.

 11. Returns